rjadams82/unifi-openvpn/README.md

 [https://help.ui.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration-Using-config-gateway-json]

 ## Setup openVPN far end (point-to-point or p2p mode)
 By far the easiest way to setup your openVPN remote connection is using an openvpn (.ovpn) configuration file.
 A simple plaintext file with .ovpn extension that contains your openVPN commands is all that is needed.
-One is included in the repository.
-Change the relevant fields to match your connection.
+One is included in this repository as an example.
+You will need to use the entire contents of the key you created ealier to place in this file (as seen below).
+Change the other relevant fields to match your connection.

 ```
 mode p2p